Murder of Abraham Shakespeare: In media

 The difficulties Shakespeare experienced as a result of winning the lottery and his subsequent murder were the focus of the American E! television program Curse of the Lottery, part of an episode of Lottery Changed My Life, and a 2013 episode of American Greed.

 A July 2013 episode of Deadly Women also profiled the case, focusing on Dorice Moore's role in his murder.
 A September 2013 episode of Snapped focused on Moore's murder trial.
 Moore was also featured in a 2011 episode of the television show Lockup while in the Hillsborough County Jail in Tampa, Florida awaiting her trial.
 She stated that she planned on selling the rights to her story to pay $200,000 to a lawyer who could get her out.
 Moore denied all charges.

+In 2017, Moore was interviewed in part 2 of Women Who Kill, a documentary about women serving time for murder.
+She continued to maintain her innocence despite the evidence against her.

-In 2023, the story of Shakespeare's murder and Moore's arrest was the subject of the first episode of Hulu's Web of Death series.
+In 2023, the story of Shakespeare's murder and Moore's arrest was the subject of the first episode of Hulu's Web of Death series, as well as Lakeland Lotto Mystery, the final episode in season 1 of Floribama Murders.
 In 2024, his case and trial were also explored on Peacock's Buried in the Backyard.
 In 2025, 20/20 explored his case and trial in an episode titled "Unlucky Numbers".

 Shakespeare's murder was covered by MrBallen on the MrBallen Podcast: Strange, Dark & Mysterious Stories podcast episode entitled "Jackpot".